t-muthuri/building-permit-cost-calculator-fe/README.md

 - CircleCI for tracking changes and deploying
 - Add code linting to the file - use eslint and prettier -->

+### Roadmap

+The following roadmap outlines the planned milestones and features for the service:

+1. Design planning and collaboration
+2. Initial implementation of core pages
+    - Articles
+    - Calculator
+    - Uploading dashboard
+    - Login
+    - Signup
+3. Integration of design assets
+4. Styling and responsiveness
+5. Performance optimization and testing
+6. Final bug fixes and refinements

 # install
 <!-- how to run, test, build the software -->